wolfgangunger/aws-ipv6/README.md

 AAAA record to webserver works (IPv6 address), works both if webserver is in private or public subnet
 CNAME to EC2 DNS name does not work (i-0a9e7fdd1043ab966.eu-west-2.compute.internal)

+ALB Dual Stack working
+RS A Alias to ALB working

 ### ec2 templates
+status, see vpc findings

 #### findings
 output for ec2 ipv6 address not ready